All Episodes

 She should go back to the White House and tell the president to close the border.

-He can do it with the signing of a of uh just a signature and a piece of paper to the border patrol.
+He can do it with the signing of just a signature on a piece of paper to the Border Patrol.

 Instead, she's going there to try and convince people that she wasn't as bad as everybody knows she was.